Topics Map > DOCUMENT TYPE > User Procedure

 - The Empl Class (Employee Classification) field is equivalent to the legacy term, "Appointment Type."

-Note: For a complete list of employee classification categories, refer to HR - Empl Class Overview
+Note: For a complete list of employee classification categories, refer to Employee Classifications (Empl Class) in HRS

 - The Full/Part (Full-Time/Part-Time) field is used in HRS reporting.